 Have you heard of hygge?
-I hadn't until recently, and pronunciation varies, dependent on the scandi tongue; I find the easiest to say is 'hue-gah'.
+I hadn't until last year, and pronunciation varies, dependent on the scandi tongue; I find the easiest to say is 'hue-gah'.

 As children, my Sister and I used to love the darker days on the approach to Winter (er, Christmas).
-We loved winter-proofing our house: we'd push comical sausage-dog draft excluders to the bottom of the doors, take pleasure in drawing the curtains closed in every room, switch on wall lights and table lights, bring out blankets and cushions to curl up under on the sofa, to watch our favourite films.
+We loved winter-proofing our house: we'd push comical sausage-dog draft excluders to the bottom of the doors, take pleasure in drawing the curtains closed in every room, switch on lamps, bring out blankets and cushions to curl up under on the sofa, to watch our favourite films.
+Mini Stylist loves closing the curtains in each room, too.
+From tomorrow we'll have Film Friday on the run through the next couple of seasons - post-school sofa crash with popcorn and a movie; hygge heaven.

 So, how do I hygge October (and right on through to Easter)?